-The above results in a nightmare for recruitment leaders who are looking to grow their business, become “GDPR-proof” and become more profitable in 2018.
+The above results in a nightmare for recruitment leaders who are looking to grow their business, become “GDPR-proof” and become more profitable.

 Do You Have a Recruitment Firm, or an Office Full of Desks For Rent?